Baird 812 24" Television Receiver

 Mains is fed in via a double pole switch to ensure the chassis is not live when the set is switched off.
 Neons N1 and N2 indicate chassis polarity by using the mains earth as a reference.
 If N2 lights it means the chassis is live, and the polarity should be reversed before commencing work.
 Both neons light up if there's no earth because they're then in series with each other.
 This is the case when using the set with an isolating transformer, but in this case they do not indicate danger.

 A single 1.5A fuse protects the whole set.
 D9 rectifies the 240V mains which charges the main B+ filter condenser C58, 150uF.
 A .01uF ceramic condenser protects the rectifier diode against mains spikes.
-Interestingly, no surge limiting resistor is used, although the original 1500 chassis does incorporate this.
+There is a 20R surge limiter in series with D9 to limit peak charging current of C58 when the set is first switched on.
+A mistake exists on the original circuit diagram in that this resistor is not shown.
+Physically, it's part of the big black dropper resistor across the top of the chassis.
 No resistor is required when a transformer is used because the winding resistance functions thus.
 In the transformer powered sets a bridge rectifier is used.

 Resistors and high value condensers provide all the filtering.
 There is no choke.
 Most of the filter resistors are part of the long black dropper resistor along the top of the PCB.

-The valve heaters are connected in series, and to reduce the heater dropper resistor power, a diode is used to cut off every half cycle of the mains supply.
+The valve heaters are all 300mA and connected in series.
+To reduce the heater dropper resistor power, a diode is used to cut off every half cycle of the mains supply.
 Thus, the heater string is fed half the power that would otherwise be fed into it.
 Effectively, with the diode in circuit, the heater supply is 170V rms instead of 240V.
 This means a smaller dropper resistor.

 The technique is discussed in detail here.